MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/manage/author-classes-customizing-and-authoring.md

     -   To open the management pack that contains the definition of the class, right\-click the class, and then click **View**.

-## How to Edit Details of a Class in the Authoring Tool
+## Edit details of a class in the Authoring tool

 You can use the Service Manager Authoring Tool to view the properties of a class and to edit the details, such as the name or description, of a class.